rhaulcy/wtp-eecs-2018/pset1/README.md

 If you run a 5K race in 20 minutes 30 seconds, what is your **average time (minutes) per mile**?
 What is your **average speed in miles per hour**? *Hint: There are 1.61 kilometers in a mile.* In your program, store useful values in variables, and print your final answers!

 ### 4. String operators - `stringop.py`
 String operators are less intuitive than those on numbers.
 Given the following variables, what are the values of these expressions?
-(Try getting the answer on your own and use Sublime only to check your answer.
+(Try getting the answer on your own and use IDLE only to check your answer.
 Create a file called `stringop.py` and write your answers in it using comments.)

 ```
 # Variables